mjhea0/jquery-madlibs/readme.md

 ## Boilerplate

-Start by creating the following three files, creating a project structure that looks like this:
+Start by creating the following files and directories, to define a project structure that looks like this:

 ```sh
 ├── css